-The symposium attracted more than 300 participants from 21 countries representing all five continents, and more than 150 scientific presentations across the disciplines of environmental health and biomedical sciences.
+The symposium attracted 260 participants from 21 countries representing all five continents, and more than 150 scientific presentations across the disciplines of environmental health and biomedical sciences.
 As stated above, the scientific program was composed of six plenary sessions where oral/platform presentations were given by more than 40 invited speakers.
 In addition, there were two poster sessions - one for faculty and professional scientists, and one for students - with more than 100 abstracts.
 The submitted full length manuscripts were peer-reviewed, and selected for publication by experts in their respective fields.
-The accepted papers are being published in two volumes as special issues of the International Journal of Environmental Research and Public Health.
+The accepted papers are being published in three volumes as special issues of the International Journal of Environmental Research and Public Health.

-We wish to extend special thanks to Dr. Sidney McNairy, Associate Director of the National Center for Research Resources at the National Institutes of Health for his vision and commitment to providing resources for the support of the RCMI Program activities including the RCMI-Center for Environmental Health at Jackson State University, and for serving as the First Distinguished Speaker for the Honorary Biomedical and Health Information Lecture Series" at the symposium.
-He made a distinguished lecture on the issue of human environment and health disparities, and pointed out the critical role that institutions like Jackson State University should play in addressing these issues.
-Thanks are also extended to all our conference presenters, session chairs, and keynote speakers, and especially congressman James E. Clyburn of South Carolina who spoke very elegantly of the critical issue of environmental justice.
-We are also grateful to all members of the planning and implementation committees for their significant contributions to the successful organization of the conference.
-Many thanks to Mrs. Zelma Leflore and her students for providing the technical assistance with the technology needed for platform presentations.
+We wish to extend special thanks to Dr. Sheila McClure, Director of the NIH-NCRR-RCMI Program, Bethesda, Maryland, for serving as Banquet Speaker, and Dr. James Townsel, Director of the RCMI Center for Molecular Neurosciences at Meharry Medical College, Nashville, Tennessee, for serving as Distinguished Speaker for the Second Honorary Biomedical and Health Information Lecture Series" at the symposium.
+He made a distinguished lecture on the Commitment to Eliminate Health Disparities and the Need to Achieve Diversity within the Biomedical Workforce.
+Thanks are also extended to all our conference presenters, session chairs, and keynote speakers, and especially Dr. John McLachlan, Distinguished Professor of Environmental Studies at Tulane University, and Director of the Center for Bioenvironmental Research at Tulane/Xavier Universities, for giving the inaugural presentation on Environmental Endocrine Disrupting Chemicals and Epigenetic Gene Imprinting; focusing on the new mechanisms to understand the environmental component of human disease.
+Many thanks to Mrs. Zelma Leflore and her students for providing the technical assistance with the technology needed for platform presentations, emails, and other services.

 Int.
 J. Environ.
 Res.
-Public Health 2005, 2(1)
+Public Health 2006, (3)1

-Special thanks are extended to Dr. David Potter (Mississippi Commissioner of Higher Education), Dr. Ronald Mason, Jr. (President), Dr. Felix Okojie (Vice President for Research Development, and Federal Relations), Dr. Velvelyn Foster (Interim Provost and Vice-President for Academic Affairs), and Dr. Mary Myles (Director of Title III Program) for their administrative support.
+Special thanks are extended Dr. Ronald Mason, Jr. (President), Dr. Felix Okojie (Vice President for Research Development, and Federal Relations), Dr. Velvelyn Foster (Interim Provost and Vice-President for Academic Affairs), and Dr. Mary Myles (Director of Title III Program) for their administrative support.
 We would like to acknowledge the authors for their involvement and cooperation, and for their outstanding contributions to advancing science and sound decision-making in the critical area of environmental health sciences.
 Special thanks are also extended to all the peer-reviewers who took time off their busy schedules to carefully and critically review each of the manuscripts.

 On behalf of the entire organizing committee, the greatest acknowledgments go to our major symposium sponsors including the U.S. Department of Education Title III-Strengthening the Environmental Science Ph.D.
-Program at JSU, National Institutes of Health RCMI-Center for Environmental Health, JSU Office of Research Development and Federal Relations, and U.S. Environmental Protection Agency.
-The contribution of the National Library of Medicine (NLM) to the successful organization of the pre-symposium workshop on the "NLM's Toxicology Network and Environmental Health Information Databases" is gratefully acknowledged.
+Program at JSU, National Institutes of Health RCMI-Center for Environmental Health, and JSU Office of Research Development and Federal Relations.